4 Igneous Processes and Volcanoes

 Figure 4.24: Pressure-temperature diagram showing temperature in degrees Celsius on the x-axis and depth below the surface in kilometers (km) on the y-axis.
 The red line is the geothermal gradient and the green solidus line represents the temperature and pressure regime at which melting begins.
 Rocks at pressures and temperatures left of the green line are solid.
 If pressure/temperature conditions change so that rocks pass to the right of the green line, then they will start to melt.

-The solidus line slopes to the right because the melting of any substance depends on pressure.
-The higher pressure created at greater depth increases the needed to melt rock.
-In another example, at sea level with an atmospheric pressure close to 1 bar, water boils at 100°C. But if the pressure is lowered, as shown on the video below, water boils at a much lower .
+The solidus line slopes to the right because the melting temperature of any substance depends on pressure.
+The higher pressure created at greater depth increases the temperature needed to melt rock.
+In another example, at sea level with an atmospheric pressure close to 1 bar, water boils at 100°C. But if the pressure is lowered, as shown on the video below, water boils at a much lower temperature.

 QR code